DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 allow for ‘use it or lose it’ style spectrum access that Indigenous communities in Mexico exploited.
-However, in Australia, individuals and organizations can apply to the ACMA for a public telecommunications service licence using various paired frequency ranges.
+However, in Australia, individuals and organizations can apply to the ACMA for a public telecommunications service license using various paired frequency ranges.

 The cost of a microcell itself is perhaps affordable for small communities that have access to mining royalties and the like (within